-- In this chapter, we get the general line definition.
-Be sure you are able to find the intersection of a given circle with a general line. - We also have the idea of perpendicular lines, and the method for finding the shortest distance between a line and a point not on that line.
-We also considered tangent lines to circles. - Uniform linear motion is introduced.
-See problems 4.13 and 4.14. - Especially good problems are 4.6, 4.7, 4.8, 4.10, 4.11.
+- In this chapter, we got the general line definition. - Be sure you are able to find the intersection of a given circle with a general line. - We used the idea of perpendicular lines, and have a method for finding the shortest distance between a line and a point not on that line. - We considered tangent lines to circles. - Uniform linear motion was introduced.
+You should be able to model the motion of anything moving at a constant speed along a line with a pair of parametric equations.